WizardOfMeh/WizardOfMeh/README.md

 ## Dmitry Kizenkov

-Infrastructure engineer with 4 years of experience: Windows Server, Active Directory, Exchange, MikroTik, Linux.
-Currently learning Go and building backend services.
+Backend and infrastructure engineer.
+I write Go services and run them — seven years of production infrastructure behind that: Linux, networking, virtualization, databases.

-Homelab on Proxmox and k3s — PostgreSQL, WireGuard, monitoring.
+Homelab on Proxmox and k3s: PostgreSQL, WireGuard, monitoring.
 My projects come from running it.

 ### Projects